 2. Key&Value Pairs of Properties

 The "Properties Class" of Java is used to maintain one or more properties that can be easily streamed into Text or Binary.
 Each property is a Key & Value pair.
 Now, let us create three Property Values and store that in a Java's Properties object called AppProps.
-This example requires set of Java Packages and the code given below shows those imports:
+This example requires a set of Java Packages, and the code given below shows those imports:

 Now look at the screenshot below: